9 Native Flowers Often Mistaken for Weeds

 There is a wealth of "weeds" (including improved selections) for every season that grow happily in the wild or in a cultivated landscape.
 Some are dainty and diminutive like the blue-eyed grass, Sisyrinchium species (it only grows 4 to 12” tall), and others are big and bold like giant Joe-Pye weed (Eupatorium purpureum), which grows up to 9’ tall with flower heads that are 1’ long and 6” across.

-If you decide to include some choice native perennials or grasses in your garden, make sure to purchase them from a nursery or mail order catalogue rather than digging them up from the wild.
+If you decide to include some choice native perennials or grasses in your garden, make sure to purchase them from a nursery or mail order catalog rather than digging them up from the wild -- or hire a landscaper to select and plant the species of your choice.
 Local native plant societies usually list sources or offer plants for sale.
-They also have lists of exotic weeds that are considered invasive and should not be planted in your garden including kudzu and the species rose, Rosa multiflora.
+They also have lists of exotic weeds that are considered invasive and should not be planted in your garden, including kudzu and Rosa multiflora.

 9 Native Flowers that are Worthy of Your Garden